-A drug detox program helps an individual get rid of the drugs still in their system, cope with their withdrawal symptoms, and prepare, physically and mentally, for the treatment process ahead.
+A drug detox program helps an individual flush out the drugs still in their system, cope with their withdrawal symptoms, and prepare both physically and mentally for the treatment process ahead.

 Why is a drug detox necessary?

 Long-term drug use alters the way the brain functions and processes emotions, thoughts, and situations.
 Even when the drug is no longer being actively consumed, these processes may remain impaired.
 With time, these changes may become permanent interfering with the natural flow of chemicals in the brain and disrupting the way an individual connects with their inner self.